MutuaFranklin/MyHood/README.md

-# AppAwards
+# MyHood

 ### Description

-A django application inspired by Awwards that will allow a user to post a project he/she has created and get it reviewed by his/her peers.
+A web application that allows you to be in the loop about everything happening in your neighborhood.
+From contact information of different handyman to meeting announcements or even alerts.

 ### Author

 **Franklin Mutua** - [Github link](https://github.com/MutuaFranklin/)

 ### Date of current version

-18/09/2021
+24/09/2021

 ## Project setup instructions